Skip to content

 a matrix containing the weights for the bonds between each pair of atoms matrix

-Further details and examples
+Details and examples

 Adjacency matrix in which two atoms are adjacent if they are connected topologically

 The functionality in this action was developed as part of a project that attempted to study the nucleation of bubbles.
-The idea was to develop a criterion that would allow one to determine if two gas atoms i and j are part of the same bubble or not.
+The idea was to develop a criterion that would allow one to determine if two gas atoms and are part of the same bubble or not.
 This criterion would then be used to construct a adjacency matrix, which could be used in the same way that CONTACT_MATRIX is used in other methods.

 where is the D_MAX parameter of the switching function that appears in the next equation, is a kernal function and is used to represent a point in space that is from atom along the vector connecting atom to atom .